-1.If your international shipment contains commercial freight then, at a time of purchase, always request your merchant a commercial invoice in a form acceptable for the
+1.If your international shipment contains commercial freight, then at a time of purchase, always request from your merchant a commercial invoice in a form acceptable for the

 international shipping.
-Then email or fax copy of the invoice to international shipping company that
+Then email or fax copy of the invoice to international shipping company that supports your international shipment.

-2.If for any reasons your experience difficulties on obtaining an invoice in form of commercial invoice acceptable to the international shipping, then ask your international
+2.If for any reasons you experience difficulties on obtaining an invoice in form of commercial invoice acceptable to the international shipping, then ask your international

-shipping company that supports your international shipment for an acceptble form of the international shipping document.
+shipping company that supports your international shipment for an acceptable form of the international shipping document.
 Properly fill it out based on information that you

-have and submit it back to the international shipping
+have and submit it back to the international shipping company.

 3.If you are shipping household goods or personal effects, then file your Valued Packing List, which may be considered a Proforma Commercial Invoice, in a standard form

 acceptable by Customs in your country.

 General requirements on format of Commercial Invoices in international shipping of ocean freight from and to the USA

 Commercial Invoices for international shipping of Air/Ocean/Sea Freight from and to the USA must be in English.
 It must provide the following information (See the Section

-141.86 of U.S. Customs regulations on international shipping merchandises to the USA for more
+141.86 of U.S. Customs regulations on international shipping merchandises to the USA for more detailed requirements):

 •The port of entry to which the goods are designated;